tonethar/IGM-330-Fall-2018/projects/project-3.md

 - Resources:
    - This HW covered the basics of working with web services --> [GIF Finder HW](https://github.com/tonethar/IGME-230-Master/blob/master/notes/HW-gif-finder.md)
-   - Our weekly notes link to the relevant course content:
+   - These weekly notes link to the relevant course content:
      - [Week 11A - Intro to Web Services](./weekly/week-11A-notes.md)
      - [Week 11B - More About Web Services](./weekly/week-11B-notes.md)
      - [Week 12A - Intro to Vue.js](./weekly/week-12A-notes.md)